MerginMaps/mobile/docs/users/input_ui.md

 ### GPS

-Follow GPS with map will pan the map so the GPS point can be seen on the map.
+**Follow GPS with map** will pan the map so the GPS point can be seen on the map.

-GPS accuracy colours show the current strength of the signal based on the Accuracy threshold.
+**GPS accuracy** colours show the current strength of the signal based on the Accuracy threshold.
 If the signal falls within the the threshold, the colour will be green.
 If it is outside, it will be orange.
 The indicator will be red in case there is no GPS position fix available.

+**Line rec. interval** when streaming GPS position for capturing lines, you can set the intervals at which the GPS location will be used as vertices of the line.